Go To Top

 3. If approved, your Partner Manager will share our Master Partner Agreement for signature.

-4. Once signed, your Solutions Engineer will supply your API credentials and will be available for questions and technical guidance.
+4. Once signed, your Technical Partner Lead will supply your API credentials and will be available for questions and technical guidance.

-5. After completing your integration and meeting all requirements listed, demo the integration for your Solutions Engineer for final technical approval.
+5. After completing your integration and meeting all requirements listed, demo the integration for your Technical Partner Lead for final technical approval.

 Becoming a top-tier integration partner